 Giving birth without midwives or doctors present.
 Have you ever considered doing an unassisted birth?
 Why would a woman do this?

 We had a baby 2 weeks ago, without a doctor or a midwife present.
 The story of our unassisted birth was featured on ABC News.
-It was written by Jeff Barnard, an AP reporter who came to our house seven days after the birth of our baby daughter.
-The article was syndicated in newspapers across the United States after it came out.
+Jeff Barnard, an AP reporter who came to our house seven days after the birth of our baby daughter, wrote it.
+Newspapers across the United States syndicated his article after it came out.

 When Jennifer Margulis went into labor with her fourth child, she sent her husband off to take the kids to school, then waited at home for her body to do what she felt confident it had evolved over millions of years to do on its own.